The Gangster (1947 film): Critical response

-Film critic Dennis Schwartz gave the film a mixed review, writing, "A Poverty Row crime melodrama that has its moments of traditional crime, but moves along not in the traditional way of tracing the rise and fall of its protagonist.
-Instead the film noir is more concerned with establishing a forlorn mood and being artistically stylish, as director Gordon Wiles (won an Oscar as art director for the 1931 Transatlantic) creates a theatrical piece that is unnecessarily stagelike and much too pretentious for the modest storyline.
+Film critic Dennis Schwartz gave the film a mixed review, writing in 2004, "A Poverty Row crime melodrama that has its moments of traditional crime but moves along not in the traditional way of tracing the rise and fall of its protagonist.
+Instead, the film noir is more concerned with establishing a forlorn mood and being artistically stylish, as director Gordon Wiles (who won an Oscar as art director for the 1931 Transatlantic) creates a theatrical piece that is unnecessarily stagelike and much too pretentious for the modest storyline.
 It is adapted by screenwriter Daniel Fuchs from his book Low Company, and much of its too arty nature is attributed by rumor to the uncredited role Dalton Trumbo played in the screenplay."

-TV Guide gave the film a positive review, writing, "The Gangster is an offbeat entry in the film noir genre, one that places the accent on the psychological.
+TV Guide gave the film a positive review, writing in 2011, "The Gangster is an offbeat entry in the film noir genre, one that places the accent on the psychological.
 Though at times muddled, the script strives to maintain a deeper approach than such films as The Public Enemy or Al Capone.
 In its day this film was considered something of an artistic triumph..."